awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-ion-serde-properties.md

 ```
 'ion.example_hive_column.path_extractor' = '(example_ion_field)'
 ```
-For more information about path extractors and search paths, see [Using Path Extractors](ion-serde-using-path-extractors.md)\.
+For more information about path extractors and search paths, see [Using path extractors](ion-serde-using-path-extractors.md)\.

 **ion\.timestamp\.serialization\_offset**
 Optional